 - environmental factors and significant life events, such as a death in the family or divorce, or big changes to routine or lifestyle, such as starting high school, coming out, or moving house or schools

 - learned patterns of negative thinking, leading to feelings of helplessness rather than confidence in one’s ability to find solutions to life’s challenges.

 Depression may respond better to treatment early on, so it’s important to keep an eye out for the signs of depression in case your child needs help.
 Talk to them and ask them if they are ok.
 Don’t force the conversation but at least if you bring it up, they’ll know you are there for them and can support them when and if they need it.
 If depression is impacting on your child’s everyday life and you need further support, don’t hesitate to talk to your family doctor or visit your local headspace centre to get some professional help.
 There are also web chat and phone counselling services that can help such as Lifeline and Kids Helpline.

-Each case is different, check out some practical steps and strategies to support your teenager with depression.
+Each case is different, what causes depression in teens may vary from person to person, check out some practical steps and strategies to support your teenager with depression.